jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![DevOps Services sign in page][12]

 *Note: The first time you access DevOps Services, you might need to create a "Jazz ID" and link it to your IBM id.
 A Jazz ID is a kind of "short name" that is used in several places, including the URL for the repository that is about to be created for you.
-Just follow the instructions in the dialogue.
+Just follow the instructions in the dialog.
 You'll only ever see it once.*

 Make sure the box to populate the Git repo with the starter application package and automatically deploy the app is checked.